drone/drone-plugin-index/content/drone-plugins/drone-github-release/index.md

 # Parameter Reference

-api_key:
+api_key
-GitHub oauth token with public_repo or repo permission
+: GitHub oauth token with public_repo or repo permission

-files:
+files
-files to upload to GitHub Release, globs are allowed
+: files to upload to GitHub Release, globs are allowed

-file_exists:
+file_exists
-what to do if an file asset already exists, supported values: overwrite (default), skip and fail
+: what to do if an file asset already exists, supported values: overwrite (default), skip and fail

-checksum:
+checksum
-checksum takes hash methods to include in your GitHub release for the files specified.
+: checksum takes hash methods to include in your GitHub release for the files specified.
 Supported hash methods include: md5, sha1, sha256, sha512, adler32, and crc32.

-draft:
+draft
-create a draft release if set to true
+: create a draft release if set to true

-prerelease:
+prerelease
-set the release as prerelease if set to true
+: set the release as prerelease if set to true

-base_url:
+base_url
-GitHub base URL, only required for GHE
+: GitHub base URL, only required for GHE

-upload_url:
+upload_url
-GitHub upload URL, only required for GHE
+: GitHub upload URL, only required for GHE